leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 This is our return function that we call when the thread is finished. `return` is another reserved keyword in Rust so we name this `t_return()`.
 Make a note that the _user_ of our threads does not call this, we set up our stack so this is called when the task is done.

 If the calling thread is the `base_thread` we don't do anything.
 Our runtime will call `yield` for us on the base thread.
-If it's called from a spawned thread we know it's finished since all threads have a `guard` function on top of their stack \(which we'll show further down\) and the only place this function is called is on our `guard` function.
+If it’s called from a spawned thread we know it’s finished since all threads have a `guard` function on top of their stack \(which we’ll show further down\) and the only place this function is called is on our `guard` function.

-We set its state to `Available` letting the runtime know it's ready to be assigned a new task and then immediately call `t_yield` which will schedule a new thread to be run.
+We set its state to `Available` letting the runtime know it’s ready to be assigned a new task and then immediately call `t_yield` which will schedule a new thread to be run.

 Next: our `yield` function: